XIAM

 This version is tailored for large single rotor datasets from mmw spectra (3000 lines and up to J=70) and will use up to 228 Mb of RAM so it should be run on a machine with at least 0.5 Gb.

-XA = Xiam to Ascp converter
+XA = XIAM to ASCP_L converter

 XA.FOR